-Under special circumstances, the general assistance administrator may temporarily refuse to accept applications.
-Such circumstances may include, but are not limited to, the following:
+Under special circumstances, the Administrator may temporarily refuse to accept applications.
+Such circumstances include, but are not limited to, the following:

-a) When the applicant's conduct is abusive, disruptive, or harassing, or when the applicant is under the influence of drugs or alcohol.
-In these situations, the applicant will be asked to leave, and if the applicant refuses to leave, the police may be summoned.
-The applicant will be informed that an application will only be accepted when his or her conduct is under control.

-- b) If the administrator believes that an applicant's behavior presents a threat to the health or safety of the public or to a municipal employee, or if such behavior is violent, or if an applicant has engaged in abusive, disruptive or harassing behavior and has been required to leave on more than one occasion, then the applicant may be required to designate a third party to apply for assistance on his or her behalf and the applicant may be prohibited from entering the municipal building; - c) When a third person applies for assistance on behalf of the applicant that person may be required to provide written verification that he/she has been duly authorized to act as a representative for the applicant (22 M.R.S.A. § 4308).
+- a) When the applicant's conduct is abusive, disruptive, or harassing, or when the applicant is under the influence of drugs or alcohol.
+In these situations, the applicant will be asked to leave; if the applicant refuses to leave, the police may be summoned.
+The applicant will be informed that an application will only be accepted when his or her conduct is under control. - b) If the Administrator believes that an applicant's behavior presents a threat to the health or safety of the public or to a municipal employee, if the applicant's behavior is violent, or if an applicant has engaged in abusive, disruptive or harassing behavior and has been required to leave on more than one occasion, the applicant may be required to designate a third party to apply for assistance on his or her behalf and the applicant may be prohibited from entering the municipal building; - c) When a third person applies for assistance on behalf of the applicant that person may be required to provide written verification that he/she has been duly authorized to act as a representative for the applicant.
+(22 M.R.S. § 4308).